jgafnea/bookish/README.md

 bookish "BOOK TITLE"
 ```

-> [!Warning]
+> [!Important]
-> Users are responsible for ensuring their use of this tool complies with all applicable laws and regulations.
+> Users are responsible for ensuring their use complies with all applicable laws and regulations.